DaddyBlitzy/DaddyBlitzy/README.md

 im currently taken by the love of my life and future husband, so please, no flirting with me unless youre him.

-im a +**proshipper***, though i dont ship anything crazy or taboo, i am simply anti-harassment, so please dont harass me over not giving a fuck what other people do.
+im a **proshipper**, though i dont ship anything crazy or taboo, i am simply anti-harassment, so please dont harass me over not giving a fuck what other people do.

 you'll usually find me around the docks, but im usually under the protree with my friends.